Music as a Business

 Understandably, there are a lot of musicians who chafe at this translation.
 As we said before, music is not a business.
-Music is a very right-brained function, and business is a left-brained function—quite the opposite.
+Music is a very right-brained function, and business is a left-brained function.
 It’s important to remember the difference between them, because—to be frank—the reason much of today’s music lacks inspiration and memorability is that people have blurred the lines and turned music into too much of a product.
 This actually devalues the product, because it no longer meets the original need for inspiration.
 So in a sense, the negative response of many musical artists is quite correct.

 That said, business is still the way our culture meets the needs of people—and music is still a need.
 The answer, then, is probably not to do away with the business aspect of music entirely, but rather to learn to keep the balance between them.
 If you want to make a living in music, you still need to treat music as a business; but by remembering that music is art first, your product will keep its value in the long run.